 Hi guys!
 I hope you are ready for something cozy and full of texture because this blanket checks all the boxes.
 My inspiration for this blanket came from an earlier pattern, the For the Love of Texture Afghan.
 I wanted to design a similar blanket, using different stitches and techniques, so crocheters of all levels can have fun learning new skills, and experimenting with colour choice and placement.
 This pattern uses a solid, neutral colour to highlight each stitch, and give off a modern boho vibe.
 However, I encourage you to take this pattern and make it your own.
 Add some colour to your bobbles; make each row repeat a different colour; change colour at the end of each row; or do whatever makes your heart happy.
 I can’t wait to see what you create with this Loops and Bobbles Crochet Blanket pattern.
 Whose ready to get started?
+You can find the free pattern below.

 About this Blanket: